thkukuk/mqtt-exporter/README.md

 **MQTT Exporter - listens to MQTT topics and forwards them to InfluxDB**

 This exporter listens to MQTT topics and stores them in an InfluxDB database.
 It takes the JSON message from the topics and translates this between the MQTT represenation and the format needed for database storage.
 How this translation is done is specified in the configuration file for mqtt-exporter, as you normally cannot adjust the messages IoT devices send.
-The IoT devices will push tehri metrics via MQTT to an MQTT Broker and this exporter subscribes to the broker and processes the rrecived messages.
+The IoT devices will push their metrics via MQTT to an MQTT Broker and this exporter subscribes to the broker and processes the rrecived messages.

 ```plaintext
  IoT Sensors -> publish -> MQTT Broker <- subcribed <- MQTT-Exporter -> stores -> InfluxDB
  ```

-I wrote this exporter initial to export the power metering values of my Shelly Plug S devices and make them visible in Grafana.
+I wrote this exporter initial to export the power metering values of my Shelly Plug S and Shelly Plus H&T devices to an InfluxDB and make them visible in Grafana.

 ## Assumptions about Messages and Topics

+MQTT exporter can subscribe to several topics, but there is only one handler for this topics and only one Regex for the device ID and netric name.
+If separate regex per topic are required, several instances of MQTT broker needs to be run.

+It is possible to have devices which publish every metric in an own topic, as JSON struct per topic or a mix of both.
-Currently the exporter only supports devices, which publish every metric in an own topic.
-For Shelly Plug S devices, the MQTT messages would look like:
+For Shelly Plug S and Shelly Plus H&T this MQTT messages could look like:

 ```plaintext
 shellies/shelly-plug-s1/relay/0/power 20.58